MathieuNls/bianca/bianca.md

 From $t_3$ we known that $c_1$ introduced a defect using the process described in Section \ref{sub:golden}.
 If at $t_4$, $c_3$ is pushed to $p_2$ and $c_3$ matches $c_1$ after preprocessing, pretty-printing and formatting, then $c_3$ is classified as _risky_ by BIANCA and $c_2$ is proposed to the developer as a potential solution for the defect introduced in $c_3$.

+To measure similarity between pairs of commits, we used threshold of ($\alpha$ = 35%).
+In order to choose our threshold, we could not run all the experiments with all the values of alpha.
+Indeed, the experimentation took nearly three months on 48 Amazon VPS (Virtual Private Server) running in parallel.
+Instead, we used a random 1% subsample of our dataset and incremented alpha from 1 to 100%.
+Figure \ref{fig:alpha-deter} presents the result obtained with $\alpha$ between 30% and 40%.
+The current value offers the best results with our subsample.
+We also used another random 10% subsample of our dataset and tried every $\alpha$ between 30% and 40%.
+Once again, $\alpha$ = 35% yielded the best result.
+Consequently, we used  $\alpha$ = 35% as a threshold for our experimentation.

+\input{tex/alpha}

-To measure similarity between pairs of commits, we chose threshold of ($\alpha$ = 35%).
-We have made several incremental attempts, starting from 10%.
-For each attempt, we incremented $\alpha$ by 5% and observed the obtained precision and recall.
-The current value seems to offer the best results.
-It should also be noted that in clone detection a threshold of around 30% is considered an adequate threshold above which two code blocks are deemed to be clones, especially for clones of Type 3, which contain added or deleted code statements [REF1, REF2].
-WAHAB: WE NEED AT LEAST TWO GOOD REFEREFENCES TO SUPPORT THIS.
+It should also be noted that in clone detection a threshold of around 30% is considered an adequate threshold above which two code blocks are deemed to be clones, especially for clones of Type 3, which contain added or deleted code statements [@Roy2008; @Cordy2011].

 ## Evaluation Measures

-\comment{Emad}{We can also use ROC, which I recommend.
-For some reason our recall is low, but I this is due to two facts: 1) we only detect risky commits that show up in other projects and 2) the risky commit data is unbalanced (i.e., most commits are not risky).
-Using ROC will help alleviate the second problem.}

 We used precision, recall, and F$_1$-measure to evaluate our approach.
 They are computed using TP (true positives), FP (false positives), FN (false negatives), which are defined as follows:

 - TP: This is the number of defect-commits that were properly classified by BIANCA
 - FP: This is the number of healthy commits that were classified by BIANCA as risky
 - FN: This is the number of defect introducing-commits that were not detected by BIANCA

-$$
-  precision = \cfrac{TP}{TP + FP} \\
-$$
-$$
-  recall = \cfrac{TP} {TP + FN} \\
-$$
-$$
-  F1 = 2.\cfrac{precision.recall}{precision+recall}
-$$
+- Precision: TP / (TP + FP)
+- Recall: TP / (TP + FN)
+- F$_1$-measure: 2.(precision.recall)/(precision+recall)

 It is worth mentioning that, in the case of defect prevention, false positives can be hard to identify as the defects could be in the code but not yet reported through a bug report (or issue).
 To address this, we did not include the last six months of history.
 Following similar studies [@Rosen2015; @Chen2014; @Rosen2015a; @Shihab2013], if a defect is not reported within six months then it does not exist.

-## Results of BIANCA {#sec:result}
+# Case Study Results {#sec:result}

-\comment{Emad}{I think a big part of BIANCA is the fact that it shows you potential fixes.
-That part is not evaluated at all right now.
-I think we can evaluate it in two possible ways: 1) to run a similarity analysis, e.g., cosine distance, between the actual fix for the defect-commit and the top 3 or top X fixing commits that we recommend or 2) we can take a statistically significant sample (would be around 400 commits) of the 15K risky commits, examine their fixing commits to the top 3 or top X fixing commits.
-The second appraoch is manually intensive.}

 \input{tex/result}